citrez/Everything-I-Know/blogs-i-like.md

 description: These are all huge inspiration in creating my own blog
 ---

-# Blogs I Like
+# Blogs/ Articles I Like

-I use newsify to keep on top of the bloggers I like.
+NOTE: You can use newsify to keep on top of the bloggers I like.

+## Blogs
 * [Julia Silge](https://juliasilge.com/) - R code, tidytext, tidymodels
 * [Paul Graham](http://www.paulgraham.com/articles.html) - Founder of Y combinator
 * [writer of the wiki i like](https://nikitavoloboev.xyz/) - Nikita